Joepiler11/RSS-SteamToDiscord/README.md

 You can run this with docker or you can find the .ps1 in the "Build" folder.

 The docker image is a linux base running powershell core (mcr.microsoft.com/powershell:latest)

+* May work with other RSS feeds but not guaranteed.

 ![Screenshot](/Build/img/Screenshot_20240914_224514.png)